-Category Parameter Definition ReuseCrawlRemediation - Use same settings as source scan, with crawl sessions copied from source scan and a modified policy that disables checks that did not flag in source scan.
+Category Options Definition ReuseCrawlRemediation - Use same settings as source scan, with crawl sessions copied from source scan and a modified policy that disables checks that did not flag in source scan.
 The settings filename is the name of the modified settings file being created.
 Note: This parameter is not supported in Fortify WebInspect on Docker.
 Scan Vulnerability Retest -iv <guid> {[<severity> <vuln id="" prefix="">]} /s <file path=""></file></vuln></severity></guid> Creates a settings file that you can use to start a scan to retest vulnerabilities.
 You can retest vulnerabilities by severity or unique sessionCheckFoundID or both.
 If you do not provide a severity or sessionCheckFoundID, then all vulnerabilities in the base scan are retested.
 Parameter components are as follows: • <guid> is the base scan ID.
 This is required. • <severity> is the vulnerability severity or severities to retest.
 All vulnerabilities from the base scan that were flagged with the listed severity or severities will be retested.
 Options for severity are: Critical, High, Medium, Low. • <vuln id="" prefix=""> is the unique sessionCheckFoundID, which can be retrieved by way of the SessionCheckFounds API endpoint.
 For more information, see the Fortify WebInspect REST API Swagger UI.
 Tip: You can specify a prefix of the sessionCheckFoundID.
 For example, 012f would match sessionCheckFoundID</vuln></severity></guid>

-Category Parameter Definition Category Parameter O12fa34124. /s <file path=""> is the directory path and file name for the vulnerability retest settings file that will be created.
+Category Options Definition /s <file path=""> is the directory path and file name for the vulnerability retest settings file that will be created.
 This parameter is required, and modifies the settings from the original scan to specify a retest.
 The new settings file that is created identifies the vulnerability or vulnerabilities being retested.</file> You can provide a list consisting of severities and sessionCheckFoundIDs in any order.
 The following example shows a valid list: Critical 3156 High 1234 Note: This feature is a technology preview.
 Technology preview features are currently unsupported, may not be functionally complete, and are not suitable for deployment in production.
-However, these features are provided as a courtesy and the primary objective is for the feature to gain wider Test Login Macro it (seen id) exposure with the goal of full support in the future.
-Tests login macro of existing scan.
-Selenium Macro -it {scan id} -selenium_workflow {ArrayOfSeleniumCommand object} Creates a Selenium workflow scan.
-For the complete process and procedures involved in using this command, see "Integrating with Selenium WebDriver" on page 308. -selenium_no_validation Disables validation of Selenium commands before running the scan.
+However, these features are provided as a courtesy and the primary objective is for the feature to gain wider exposure with the goal of full support in the future.
+Test Login Macro in Macro -it {scan id} Tests login macro of existing Selenium Macro -selenium_workflow {ArrayOfSelenium Command object} Creates a Selenium workflow scan.
+For the complete process and procedures involved in using this command, see "Integrating with Selenium WebDriver" on page 321. -selenium_no validation Disables validation of Selenium commands before running the scan.